 FinOps is one of the latest buzzwords in cloud computing.
-It’s a merger of two important departments — finance and operations — and describes “cloud financial operations,” (also called cloud financial management or cloud cost management).
-According to the FinOps Foundation:
+It’s a merger of two critical departments — finance and operations — and describes “cloud financial operations” (cloud financial management or cost management).

-FinOps is “the practice of bringing financial accountability to the variable spend model of cloud, enabling distributed teams to make business trade-offs between speed, cost, and quality.”
+According to the FinOps Foundation, FinOps is “the practice of bringing financial accountability to the variable spend model of the cloud, enabling distributed teams to make business trade-offs between speed, cost, and quality.”

-Most cloud service providers offer a pay-as-you-go model and services scale almost infinitely as workloads increase.
+Most cloud service providers offer a pay-as-you-go model, and services scale almost infinitely as workloads increase.
 In addition, multi-tenant systems and containerized infrastructure such as Kubernetes add complexities that obscure cloud costs and make allocation a challenge.

 The end result is twofold: